Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Computational Resources and Efficiency

-All experiments were conducted on a single NVIDIA A100 GPU.
+All experiments were conducted on a single NVIDIA H100 GPU.
 On average, training a single model across all datasets took over 750 GPU hours, while inference on the test set took 260 GPU hours.